Reliability of BAC & Breath-Test Results in a Drunk-Driving Case

 A drunk-driving defendant, usually through an experienced attorney and often with the help of a scientific expert, may be able to challenge the breath-test results in his or her case.
 Several different factors may call into question the reliability of the results.
-Depending on the law of the state in which the drunk-driving charges were filed, evidence of a problem with the test result could make the BAC reading inadmissible in court or, if the BAC is still admissible, could cast serious doubt on whether the reading is reliable.
+Depending on the law of the state in which the DUI charges were filed, evidence of a problem with the test result could make the BAC reading inadmissible in court or, if the BAC is still admissible, could cast serious doubt on whether the reading is reliable.

 - The breath tests’ assumption of a 2100-to-1 blood-to-breath ratio may not be scientifically reliable.

 - The test was not administered correctly; for example, the administrator did not warm up the machine to the correct operating temperature or ensure an adequately deep lung sample.